 For this reason, it may be best to avoid the following items:

 Drinking alcoholic beverages such as beer, wine, and liquor can inflame and irritate the lining of the stomach.
-Excessive alcohol use is associated with experiencing symptoms of stomach ulcers.
+Excessive alcohol use is

 Foods fried in oil at high temperatures can aggravate stomach ulcers and upset the digestive tract’s natural layer of protection.